jedecast/project-would-you-rather/README.md

-# Would You Rather Project
+# Jan's Would You Rather Project - Twitter Style

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+The Would You Rather Project is an app that allows you to view different "would you rather" questions asked by different users.
+You have the ability to see answered and unanswered questions, answer any and view the results of any poll, and as well as create your own "would you rather question".
+Clicking on the Leader Board page will give you a glance of how you rank amongst other users in the page.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+I used the starter code provided in this application and used [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

-# Jan's Would You Rather Project - Twitter Style

-Insert description of the project here....

 ## TL;DR

-To get started developing right away:
+To get started opening the project right away:

 * clone the project using `git clone https://github.com/jedecast/project-would-you-rather`
 * install all project dependencies with `npm install`